Ramya12805/data-analysis-app-python-streamlit/README.md

   - Run the Streamlit app with the following command "streamlit run app.py"
 3. View the App: Open your web browser and go to http://localhost:8501 to view the app running locally.

-bout
+About
-This app is built using Streamlit, a fast way to build and share data apps.
+- This app is built using Streamlit, a fast way to build and share data apps.
 Streamlit turns data scripts into shareable web apps in minutes.

 License
-This project is licensed under the MIT License.
+- This project is licensed under the MIT License.